Sandra Zaicko- Owner, Director

 Originally from a dance oriented family based in North Carolina, Sandra grew up in a dance studio quickly growing a passion for the art studying all genres of dance.
-Sandra attended Governor’s School of North Carolina (a program for intellectually gifted students based on nomination and audition) for Performing Arts through Dance and North Carolina School of the Arts.
+Sandra attended Governor’s School of North Carolina for Performing Arts through Dance and North Carolina School of the Arts.
 Sandra attended Elon University where she continued dancing and performing with the Elon Dancers.
-Throughout college, Sandra taught at two local dance studios where she was the Technical Director for their competitive teams where she fell in love with teaching.
+Throughout college, Sandra taught at two local dance studios and took on the role of Technical Director for their competitive teams.
+This is where she fell in love with the art of teaching.

-Sandra graduated in 2008 with her B.A. in Corporate Communications and moved to Maryland where she began her career at Centre Pointe Performing Arts.
+Sandra graduated in 2008 and moved to Maryland where she began her career at Centre Pointe Performing Arts.
 Sandra has been the recipient of many top choreography awards including national award winning performance groups.
 Sandra is an active member and certified to teach through Dance Masters of America, Mid-Atlantic Chapter 17.

 Susan holds a BA degree in dance from Towson University and an MA degree in dance from George Washington University.
 Ms. Joines studied classical ballet at both Peabody Institute and Baltimore Ballet.
 Susan founded Centre Pointe Performing Arts in 1983, after studying and performing in New York, Boston and Washington D. C. Ms. Joines also spent time working in the Development Department of the world famous City Center Theatre in New York.
 Ms. Joines founded Common Ground Dance Company in 1999 and served as Artistic Director for many years.
 Susan served three years as a panelist with the Maryland States Art Council.
 She has been on the dance faculty of such prestigious dance programs as Towson University, George Washington University and Harford Community College.
 She also served as a dance specialist for Cecil County public school system for two years, in addition to being a faculty member at Notre Dame Preparatory in Towson, MD.